Navya-75/Assignment--8/README.md

-## Pricing Table
+## Profile Card
-Responsive 2-column pricing layout with simple styles.
+A simple profile card using HTML and CSS.